supersede-project/replan/README.md

 Replan tool is **not** intended to substitute the project leader/manager, but to give support.
 In this sense, the tool will provide one complete release planning based on the information provided which then can be accepted (or not) by the project leader/manager.

-Replan tool is licensed under the [Apache License](LICENSE), Version 2.0.
+Replan tool is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Replan tool is composed by three components: